Momcozy Breast Pump Flange Size Guide

 What Should Your Nipple Look Like in the Flange?

 Your nipple should comfortably fit within the flange tunnel without rubbing or pinching.
-It should snug nicely inside the tunnel of flange.
-The areola should not be sucked into the tunnel.
+It should fit snugly inside the tunnel of the flange.

 If the flange is too small, your nipple might rub against the sides of the flange causing discomfort.
 If the flange is too large, the areola may be sucked in, which can reduce milk output and cause pain.